Isaac Abbey Jr.

 The 1810 U. S. Census taken in 1810 shows Isaac Abbee is the Head of Household, and is living in Ashford Twp., Windham Co., CT.
 There are a total of 1 Male 10 - 15; 1 Male 45 and older; and 1 Female 45 and older.

-Shown below is Isaac Abbey's deposition made on July 15, 1818, which states that he was a Fifer in the Revolutionary War and saw his friend become wounded in the foot in 1775.
+Shown below is Isaac Abbey Jr.'s deposition made on July 15, 1818, which states that he was a Fifer in the Revolutionary War and saw his friend become wounded in the foot in 1775.
 He stated that he has lived in Ashford, CT, since the Revolutionary War, near his wounded friend.

 I, Isaac Abbe of Ashford in the County of Windham and the State of Connecticut, of Lawful age, testify and say, that in the spring of the year 1775 I listed as a fifer, and Hamilton Grant of S Ashford listed as a drummer in Capt Thos Knowltons company, in the troops received by Connecticut to fight the british Troops at Boston, and sd Grant & I belonged to sd company until the next fall.
 On the 17th June 1775 sd Grant and I fought by the side of each other in what is called Bunker hill battle, under sd Knowltons command, and while we were fighting as aforesd, sd Grant was wounded in the right foot by a shot from the enemy; the bullet entered his great toe and went into the ball or bottom of his foot, I saw the blood gush out of his shoe, and advised him, as did others, to retire from the battle ground, which sd Grant accordingly did.
 I further say that sd Grant after the battle was in the hospital a long time under the hands of Dortins Spalding & checking the then surgeons of our troops, since dead, and sd Grant by reason of the inability of sd wounded foot was not able to do but very little if any duty in sd company as a drummer of soldier afterwards; another man was appointed drummer in his room, and after he got better he used to do errands for the surgeons & on horseback - Ever since the revolutionary war sd Grant has made his home in Ashford aforesd, where I also have dwelt, never more than 3 miles apart, and generally much nearer, and I have always noticed that he walked lame with that foot, which was wounded as aforesd, as tho' he had to favour it some, and I have no doubt that the lameness which I have observed as aforesd, and which still continues to this day, was wholly occasioned by the aforesd wound.
 And further the deponent saith not. dated at So Ashford this 15th July AD 1818